PostHog/posthog.com/contents/service-message.md

 <details>
 <summary> Will I lose any data?</summary>
-No, no events or data will be lost.
+No. No events or data will be lost.
 Events during the maintenance period will be delayed, and become accessible once the updates are complete.
 </details>

 <details>